 I have OCR-ed the fig-Forth installation manual and the glossary and make them available in computer-readable form.
 Even the figures are there in tif format. ( Afterwards, it turned out that this documentation is available somewhere on the web, but it cannot be found be search machines, and I lost the link.)
-Valuable material of educational value is contained in the IBM-XT fig-Forth by J. E. Smith, Philadelphia fig86.zip .
+Valuable material of educational value is contained in the IBM-XT fig-Forth by J. E. Smith, Philadelphia fig86.zip or just here.
 Unfortunately nobody could assemble this version anymore.
 But you may want to salvage its documentation.

 This glossary was the base for the glossary documentation for lina in html that is an example of the documentation that goes with any of the generic Forths.
 This modern documentation is also available in PostScript (still experimental) especially for the members of the dutch Forth user group for comment about 32 bit protected mode MSDOS Forth and about linux.
 The system to generate these Forth is also documented, this is more for experts than end users..
 More over it is increasingly geared towards the more modern ISO forth, that succeeds this fig-Forth.